MODOT Worker Killed by Drunk Driver at Accident Scene

 Source: The Kansas City Star, “Worker for MoDOT killed on Interstate 70,” Glenn E. Rice, Sep.
 21, 2012

 Our law firm helps people who have been injured in a car accident.
-For more information, please visit our St. Louis car accidents page.
+For more information, please visit our car accident lawsuit page.